 - Professional References: Receive satisfactory references every five years from the chair of surgery and chair of credentials at the institution where the majority of work is performed.
 If necessary, another physician of comparable rank may be used.

 - Medical License: Have a currently registered full and unrestricted license to practice medicine in the U.S. or Canada.
 Diplomates are required to immediately inform the ABS of any conditions or restrictions in force on any active medical license they hold.

 - Adhere to the ABS Ethics and Professionalism Policy.

 - The online registration process is posted each year in spring please see How to Register.
 Eligible diplomates will be notified when registration opens.

-- Diplomates who register for multiple recertification exams within a five-year period do not need to submit most materials twice; however fees must be submitted for each exam.
+- Diplomates who register for multiple recertification exams within a five-year period do not need to submit most materials more than once; however fees must be submitted for each exam.

 - Upon passing the exam, the ABS will waive 60 credits of CME with self-assessment toward Continuous Certification; the waiver will appear automatically in your CME Repository.

 - Surgeons who achieve ABS recertification may also apply to the AMA to receive 60 AMA PRA Category 1 Credits.
 Please see the AMA website and the direct CME application (pdf) for details.